Mycotoxins in Food

 Along with setting guidelines about the importing and selling of food that have mycotoxins, the European Commission also has information for farmers and food producers about how to lower the chances of crops, and food products having too high of mycotoxins to be legally used.
 Many of the foods that are likely to have high levels of mycotoxins should have a mycotoxins analysis done to make sure that the food item is with the legal limits, and is safe to consume.

 There are many food items that are used in most food production.
 Corn, wheat, barley and sugar can be easily contaminated with mycotoxins.
 Most of the mycotoxins that are in these food items will be removed by cooking them.
 If you are worried about the mycotoxins in food items that your business produces, there are mycotoxins analyses that can be done.
-There is also a mycotoxins risk assessment that can be done to see how likely your food items are to have high amounts of mycotoxins.
+There is also a mycotoxin risk assessment that can be done to see how likely your food items are to have high amounts of mycotoxin.

 Since there are so many, different types of mycotoxins in food and they are a part of nature, there is always going to be the risk of having a high amount of mycotoxins in your food product.
 Doing a mycotoxins analysis from time to time makes it is easy to know if you are within the legal limits, and able to sell your products in the EU.